 Peer-to-peer has had a long history with its fair share of breakthroughs and obstacles.
 Today, however, the benefits and necessity of peer-to-peer video delivery are clear, and a growing number of broadcasters are turning to peer-accelerated video technologies to face the delivery challenges of the Zettabyte era.
 With the intrusiveness of a plugin gone and stigmas fading away, today’s peer-to-peer delivery solutions are poised for mainstream market adoption.

 In the past year, the industry has shown a tremendous vote of confidence in peer-accelerated delivery.
-With public broadcasters like France TV and Spain’s RTVE opting for Streamroot DNA™, and with CenturyLink offering a mesh delivery platform powered by Streamroot’s technology, peer-to-peer is poised to be the next video delivery standard.
+With public broadcasters like France TV and Spain’s RTVE opting for our solution and with Lumen offering a mesh delivery platform powered by Streamroot’s technology, peer-to-peer is poised to be the next video delivery standard.
 With a history that dates back to the origins of the web, distributed architectures – the cornerstone of the early internet – are finally regaining their rightful place at the core of online services.